juseg/alps/articles/erosion/response-referee1.md

 > the initial model parametrization (Seguinot et al., 2018), i.e. the ice flux
 > velocity?
 You should address these dependences!

-A paragraph was added in the discussion to discuss glacier sliding.
+A paragraph was added under "choice of erosion law" to discuss the uncertainties on glacier sliding physics.
+Also including suggestions from reviewer #2, the new paragraph reads as follow:

+    The modelled pattern of erosion potential depends on PISM glacier physics and sliding model parameters.
+In particular, the pseudo-plastic sliding law exponent (q=0.25 in Seguinot et al., 2018) controls the sharpness of the transition between adherent and decoupled basal conditions.
+Recent ensemble validation of Antarctic Ice Sheet glacial-cycle simulations against geological and present-day observations (Albrecht et al., 2020a, b) support a higher value of q=0.75, and thus a sliding law closer to linear, which would perhaps result in a smoother distribution of sliding velocity and erosion potential.
+Lateral stress gradients missing from the shallow-shelf approximation stress balance could also contribute to moderate sliding velocity in narrow troughs (Herman et al., 2011; Egholm et al, 2012a, b;
+    Pedersen et al., 2014).

 > Line 163 Observing Alpine topography I find this result important, which can
 > maybe also serve as explanation why e.g. (low erodible) areas away from the
 > big troughs covered during glacial maxima only, do surprisingly often show
 > no/very low degree in glacial modification (e.g. Ticino; Kelly et al., 2004).

+Thank you for pointing this out.
+The following sentence was added in this
+paragraph:

-The following sentence was addedin this paragraph.
-"Nevertheless, it may explain why some areas covered during glacial maxima only, such as some valleys on the southern side of the Alps, appear to have experienced only little glacial modification of their topography."
+    Nevertheless, it may explain why some areas covered during glacial maxima only, such as some valleys on the southern side of the Alps, appear to have experienced only little glacial modification of their topography.

 > Line 187 “time-transgressive radial pattern”.
 I don’t understand what you
 > mean..

 This sentence was only meant to recall the aforementioned results.
-We rephrased to "the erosion patterns shift spatially through the glacial cycle".
+We rephrased to "the potential erosion patterns experience spatial shifts through the glacial cycle".

 > Line 195 Very much share this view!